2023 Sabah political crisis: Formation of GRS and Hajiji's rise

 Prior to the election, GRS was formally launched to the public by Muhyiddin and Hajiji, initially organised by BN, PBS and Perikatan Nasional (PN).

-In the event, GRS secured the simple majority to form the new government, defeating WARISAN which secure less majority than needed.
-Hajiji was officially elected as new Chief Minister and takes oath in front of Governor Juhar Mahiruddin in post-election, succeeding Shafie.
+In that election, GRS secured 38 seats, more than the simple majority needed to form the new government, defeating WARISAN.
+Hajiji was officially appointed as new Chief Minister by Governor Juhar Mahiruddin in post-election, succeeding Shafie.

 Registration of GRS

 In 2022, the Registry of Societies (RoS) formally registered GRS as a coalition political party.
 At the time of its registration, the coalition, consists of PBS, SAPP, Homeland Solidarity Party (STAR), the new United Sabah National Organisation (USNO Baru) and formerly BERSATU Sabah, were the latest parties to joining it, all of them were former United Borneo Alliance (UBA) and United Alliance of Sabah (GBS) components.

 A second local based coalition party in Sabah, and second in East Malaysia after Sarawak-based GPS, none of the peninsula-based parties were involved in the newly registered GRS.
 Hajiji Noor later elected as the first registered chairman, assisted by Masidi Manjun, Yong Teck Lee, Pandikar Amin Mulia, Jeffrey Kitingan and Joachim Gunsalam.